NedStickler/aldi-stores/README.md

-# tesco-stores
+# ALDI Stores
-A data consolidation project for rating Tesco stores in the UK.
+A data consolidation project for rating ALDI stores in the UK.